Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 Discovery Inc., the parent company of international TV brands such as Discovery Channel, TLC, HGTV, and Food Network, announced in late 2020 that it has begun launching "discovery+" (officially stylized in lowercase – though we will not necessarily be observing this here – and pronounced "Discovery Plus"), an over-the-top streaming service focused on non-fiction programming from across Discovery's brands.
 The service will include exclusive programs featuring the likes of Bobby Flay, Giada De Laurentiis, Joe Kenda, Chip and Joanna Gaines (of the forthcoming Magnolia Network, a joint venture with Discovery), and spinoffs of TLC's 90 Day Fiancé franchise.

-Discovery+ had already quietly launched in a few countries around the time of this announcement, and is launching in a few more in 2021, including the United States on January 4, 2021.
+Discovery+ had already quietly launched in a few countries around the time of this announcement, and has since launched in a few more, including the United States on January 4, 2021.

-However, Canada is not mentioned in the announcement among the countries where Discovery+ will be launching in 2021, the discoveryplus.com website currently gives a "not yet available" notice when accessed from Canada, and most promotions for the service on media available in Canada (like TLC) have included the footnote "US Only" or similar.
+However, Canada has not been mentioned in the announcement among the countries where Discovery+ will be launching in 2021.
+The FAQs on the bottom of the discoveryplus.com home page currently indicates that the North American version of the service is not yet available outside the U.S. (and the rest of the site is non-functional for Canadians), and most promotions for the service on media available in Canada (like TLC) have included the footnote "US Only" or similar.
 The @DiscoveryPlus Twitter account has also replied to requests from Canadians with messages along these lines:

-In short, Discovery+ is not currently available in Canada (and we do not know if or when it will be).
+In short, Discovery+ is not currently available in Canada (and we, the independent publishers of this website, do not know if or when it will be).

 Its current absence is most likely related to the fact that Discovery Inc. does not directly operate the Canadian versions of the Discovery Channel or most of its other TV channel brands.
 Instead, the Canadian rights to many of these brands, and their associated programs, have been separately licensed to two Canadian-based media companies which are fierce competitors with each other – Bell Media and Corus Entertainment (the specific channels operated by each company are listed further down).